osrf-migration/vrx-wiki/tutorials/Sand_Island_Basic.md

 You may notice that the USV starts drifting along the x-axis.
 That is due to the wind.
 More on that later.

-If you zoom in your will see the WAM-V model like this:
+If you zoom in you will see the WAM-V model like this:

 ![Screenshot from 2018-02-26 08-55-16.png](https://bitbucket.org/repo/BgXLzgM/images/4154749175-Screenshot%20from%202018-02-26%2008-55-16.png)